Ahsharah/CapstoneProject/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Acknowledgments

-## Thank you to my instructors, coherts and tutors for their guidance, patience and faith in the production of this Capstone Project.
+A heartfelt thank you to my instructors, cohort members, and tutors for their guidance, patience, and faith in the production of this Capstone Project.